mrdoob/three.js/threejs/lessons/threejs-lights.md

 invisible parts of a scene.
 In this case we'll use the `DirectionalLightHelper` which will draw a plane, to represent the light, and a line from the light to the target.
-We just pass it the light and add it to the scene.
+We just pass it the light and add itd add it to the scene.

 ```javascript
 const helper = new THREE.DirectionalLightHelper(light);